mplewis/AppRemoteSettings/README.md

 # AppRemoteSettings

-Update variables in your production iOS apps, live.
+Update variables in your production apps, live.
 Skip the lengthy App Store and Play Store review process.

 Connect your apps to AppRemoteSettings with a tiny native client: